World Cup Winners List | Football World Cup Champions – 1930-2022

 The World Cup winners list reads like a who’s who of the biggest nations in international football.

-Heading into the 2022 World Cup, Brazil lead the way with five titles with Germany and Italy one behind on four.
+After the exciting conclusion of the 2022 World Cup, Brazil lead the way with five titles with Germany and Italy one behind on four, and newly crowned World Champions Argentina on three.

 Only four times in the last 14 World Cups has the winner been a first-time winner – England (1966), Argentina (1978), France (1998) and Spain (2010).